glushchenko/flac-to-itunes/README.md

 # FLAC to iTunes

-Automatic encoding and covers embedding script.
+Automatic encoding and covers embedding workflow for OS X.

 ## Installation